Couple Bike related things happened the last few days.

 It was very pretty, the skies were clear and the water was calm.
 The Olympic Mountains were very prominent in the background.
 The entire ride I was kicking myself for failing to bring a camera.
 The area is so nice that Bill Gates actually has property on the waterfront in that area.

 I had to stop for gas near Union, I filled the tank with 4.04 gal regular unleaded after 256.6 miles.
 That means I was getting just better than 61mpg!
 On the way to the gas station I passed Gerbing's Heated Clothing.
-I've heard about them before, I'm definitely going to check them out now that I know where they're located.
+I've heard about them before, I'm definitely going to stick them out now that I know where they're located.

 After fueling I headed back for E SR 106.
 I followed that to its south terminus, and took a right onto N US-101.
 I made a quick pit-stop at Potlatch State Park soon after.
 While I was getting back on the bike there I happened to overhear a gentleman talking to 911 dispatch on his cell phone.
 He caught my attention by saying "He must have been drunk or something".
 When he completed his call I politely asked him what was going on.
 He told me that they had almost got in a head-on collision with a VW campervan that had been occupying both lanes at once.
 He indicated that the van had been headed north, same as me.
 Luckily I never caught up with the individual.